Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 If you didn't already, you should now have a decent understanding of how cloud computing differs from traditional infrastructure.
 Now it's time to switch gears and provide guidance on how to evolve your security to address the shifting risks.

+These examples are far from comprehensive, but were selected to give a good start and a sample of how to think differently about cloud security.

 ###General Principles

 As we keep emphasizing, adopting cloud necessarily increase your overall risks; some increase, some decrease, and the goal is to leverage the security advantages of cloud so you can move resources to cover the new gaps.
 There are a few general principles of approaching the problem that help put you in the proper state of mind: